Siege of Lamia

 The Macedonians defended themselves from the daily attacks and were able to halt the Greeks' attacks, because of the abundance of missiles and protection from the walls.
 Since Leosthenes was unable to storm the city, he shut off all supplies entering the city, believing this would reduce the army because of hunger.
 He also built a wall and dug a deep, wide ditch, cutting off all escape routes for the Macedonians.

 The Aetolians all returned to Aetolia, due to national business Leosthenes agreed, Antipater and his men exhausted due to the anticipation of famine.
-Antipater initiated an attack on the men digging the moat and a struggle occurred, Leosthenes in an attempt to aid his men, was struck in the head by a stone, he fainted and was dragged to camp and in three days' time he died.
+Antipater initiated an attack on the men digging the moat and a struggle occurred.
+Leosthenes in an attempt to aid his men, was struck in the head by a stone from a sling shot and so he fainted and was dragged to camp.
+He died three days later.